 In the Wild Taiga area, there are plenty of holiday cottages and apartments to choose from, and they are accepting bookings normally.

-The small hotels in the area are open, offering tranquil accommodation with take away -breakfast.
+The small hotels in the area are open, offering tranquil accommodation, some offer take away -breakfast and others buffet breakfast.

 Other accommodation options include campsites and guesthouses, for example, and they are open as well.

-Many restaurants and cafés have been welcoming guests since the beginning of June, with limited services.
-Restaurants may be open from 6 am to 11 pm, and the number of customer seats is reduced to ensure the safety distance.
+Most of the restaurants and cafés in the Wild Taiga area are open normally.
+The number of customer seats is reduced to ensure the safety distance.
 Take away option is also available in most of the restaurants.
-The Hotel Kalevala restaurant is still closed until further notice.

 NATURE DESTINATIONS, ACTIVITIES AND GUIDED TOURS

 Hossa National Park and the destinations of the Friendship Park, as well as other nature destinations in the Wild Taiga area offer countless possibilities to spend time in the middle of wilderness, away from the crowds.
 Nature is open to everyone.
 Please remember to follow the health guidelines as well as other instructions – updated information is available on www.nationalparks.fi.

 Guided tours and activities are available for both winter and summer season, and they arranged in small groups.
 Rental equipment is available for self-guided outdoor activities.
 Hiking trails of the area can be found here.